 If Your Dog Has Large Amounts of Stool

-Dog feces usually aren’t long or come in big amounts, so if you see your dog passing an excessive amount of long poop, know that it is not a serious issue.
+Dog feces usually aren’t long or come in big amounts, so if you see your dog passing an excess amount of long poop, know that it is not a serious issue.
 Long poop means that your dog has eaten a large amount of fiber.
 Just like when we eat fiber, we pass more poop than usual.
 The same goes for your pup.
 If this is a concern for you, then try switching your dog’s diet.
 Although, be aware that the only time this may become a serious issue is if they’re not getting enough water in their diet.
 This is one of the few cases where an issue for us is also the same for your dog, so you should be able to handle this problem on your own.

 If Your Dog Has Worms in Its Stool